The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Moreover, if two interfering mechanisms yield resistivity contributions with different signs of $\mbox{d} \rho / \mbox{d} T$ (as in the case of the Kondo effect), $\rho(T, x = {\rm const.})$ may exhibit a maximum or minimum, as two curves in the shaded transition region in Fig.\ 2 of Ref.\ \onlinecite{Sie.etal.11} do.
-Although $\mbox{d} \rho / \mbox{d} T = 0$ at such an extremum, this feature cannot be interpreted as transition between qualitatively different phases since $\rho(T, x = {\rm const.})$ does not exhibit a non-analyticity there.
+Moreover, if there are two interfering mechanisms yielding additive $T$-dependent resistivity contributions, $\rho_i(T,x)$, with different signs of $\mbox{d} \rho_i / \mbox{d} T$ (as in the case of the Kondo effect), $\rho(T, x = {\rm const.})$ may exhibit a maximum or minimum, as two curves in the shaded transition region in Figure 2 of Ref.\ \onlinecite{Sie.etal.11} do.
+Although $\mbox{d} \rho / \mbox{d} T = 0$ at such an extremum, this feature cannot be interpreted as transition between qualitatively different phases since $\rho(T, x = {\rm const.})$ does not exhibit any non-analyticity there.

 Nevertheless, one might expect the finite-$T$ criterion $\mbox{d} \rho / \mbox{d} T = 0$ to yield approximate results for the critical value of the control parameter $x$ and possibly for the hypothetical minimum metallic conductivity and the hypothetical maximum metallic resistivity.
 To which extent does such an estimate depend on the measuring temperature?
 To answer this question, we now compare room-temperature data with measurements at temperatures of the order of 1~K for four groups of materials.
 Thereby, as working definition, we use the terms room-temperature minimum metallic conductivity, $\sigma_{\rm rtmm}$, and low-temperature minimum metallic conductivity, $\sigma_{\rm ltmm}$, to denote the $\sigma$ values which are related to $\mbox{d} \rho / \mbox{d} T = 0$ in the respective temperature regions.